 The outbreak of the novel Coronavirus ("COVID-19") is a rapidly developing situation around the globe that has adversely impacted economic activity and conditions worldwide.
-In response to the COVID-19 pandemic, we deployed a remote working strategy in March 2020 that enables certain of our employees to work from home, provided timely communication to team members, implemented protocols for team members' safety, and initiated strategies for monitoring and responding to local COVID-19 impacts.
+In response to the COVID-19 pandemic, we deployed a remote working strategy in March 2020 that enabled certain of our employees to work from home, provided timely communication to team members, implemented protocols for team members' safety, and initiated strategies for monitoring and responding to local COVID-19 impacts.
 Our preparedness efforts, coupled with quick and decisive plan implementation, resulted in minimal impacts to our workforce.
 Our employees continue to work remotely, but we plan to return to an on-site work strategy once health and safety conditions permit.

-As described further below under "Drivers of our Business", during the three months ended September 30, 2020, compared to the three months ended September 30, 2019, we had fewer organic customer acquisitions, which resulted in reduced customer acquisition costs.
-In addition, for the three months ended September 30, 2020 compared to three months ended September 30, 2019, we experienced lower customer attrition, slight increases in residential demand, and slight decreases in C&I demand.
+As described further below under "Drivers of our Business", during the three months ended June 30, 2020, we had fewer organic customer acquisitions, which resulted in reduced customer acquisition costs.
+In addition, for the three month ended June 30, 2020 compared to three months ended June 30, 2019, we experienced lower customer attrition, slight increases in residential demand, and slight decreases in C&I demand.
 The financial impact of the decrease in C&I demand was offset by higher demand from residential customers, which have higher margins.
-Overall, we believe we have not experienced a material adverse impact to our business, financial condition or results of operations during the quarter ended September 30, 2020 as a result of the COVID-19 pandemic.
+Overall, we believe we have not experienced a material adverse impact to our business, financial condition or results of operations through June 30, 2020 as a result of the COVID-19 pandemic.
 We are continuing to monitor developments involving our workforce, customers and suppliers and the impact on our operations, business, financial condition, liquidity and results of operations for future periods.
 Please see "Item 1A-Risk Factors" in this Report.